Sub-4 Marathon Pace Chart (3:59:59, 5:41/km)

 Practice this in training.
 Many runners aim for roughly 40–70g carbs/hour depending on tolerance.

-Training tie-in (what supports a 3:59:59 marathon)
+Training tie-in (what often supports a sub-4 marathon)

 These are general training patterns that often support a 3:59:59 goal.
 Use effort and recovery as the primary guide.